scalalandio/chimney/docs/docs/cookbook.md

     This includes automatic derivation as well, so summoning automatically derived Transformer would adhere to these flags.

+!!! warning

+    Since 0.8.0, Chimney assumes that you do NOT want to use the use implicit Transformer if you passed any `withField*` or `withCoproduct*` customization - using an implicit would not make it possible to do so.
+However, setting any flag with `enable*` or `disable*` would not prevent using implicit.
+So you could have situation like:

+    ```scala
+    implicit val foo2bar: Transformer[Foo, Bar] = ...
+    foo.into[Bar].enableDefaultValues.transform // uses foo2bar ignoring flags
+    ```

+    Since 0.8.1, Chimney would ignore an implicit if any flag was explicitly used in `.into.transform`.
+Flags defined in an implicit `TransformerConfiguration` would be considerd new default settings in new derivations, but would not cause `.into.transform` to ignore an implicit if one is present.

 ## Automatic, Semiautomatic and Inlined derivation

 When you use the standard way of working with Chimney, but `import io.scalaland.chimney.dsl._`